Nivalyx/osu-wiki/wiki/Beatmap_Editor/Beat_Snap_Divisor/en.md

 # Beat snap divisor

 The **Beat Snap Divisor** is a built-in editor functionality that ensures every [hit objects](/wiki/Hit_Object) are placed proportionally to the song's beats.
-It can be found in the upper-right portion of the editor screen, where corresponds the granularity of the objects; that is, a denser Beat Snap Divisor setting allows for more notes can be placed in the same measure and vice versa.
+It can be found in the upper-right portion of the editor screen, where it corresponds to the granularity of the objects on the [editor timeline](/wiki/Beatmap_Editor/Timelines); that is, a denser Beat Snap Divisor setting allows for more notes can be placed in the same measure and vice versa.

-Each of the settings put different colours of ticks on the [editor timeline](/wiki/Beatmap_Editor/Timelines).

 The ticks are as follows (for [Standard](/wiki/Game_mode/osu!), [osu!taiko](/wiki/Game_mode/osu!taiko), and [osu!catch](/wiki/Game_mode/osu!catch)):